developerforce/salesforce-slack-starter-kit/README.md

 $ node scripts/deploy.js
 ```

-#### Setting Heroku environment variables for Slack

 1. During the set up process, the script will prompt you to enter value for `SLACK_BOT_TOKEN`.
 To enter this value open your apps configuration page from [this list](https://api.slack.com/apps), click _OAuth & Permissions_ in the left hand menu, then copy the value in _Bot User OAuth Token_ and paste into terminal.

-2. The script will prompt you for slack signing secret `SLACK_SIGNING_SECRET`.
+1. The script will prompt you for slack signing secret `SLACK_SIGNING_SECRET`.
 To enter this value open your apps configuration page from [this list](https://api.slack.com/apps), click _Basic Information_ and scroll to the section _App Credentials_ and click show button and copy the _Signing Secret_ and paste into terminal.

 ### Set Heroku Instance in your Slack App

-This is the last step, you will need to enter the corrent Heroku Instance url in Slack App.
+This is the last step, you will need to enter the current Heroku Instance url in Slack App.

 - To enter this value open your apps configuration page from [this list](https://api.slack.com/apps), click _App Manifest_.
 Find the `request_url` fields in the manifest and modify it to replace `heroku-app` with your actual heroku domain name.
 Note at the end of this step your url should look like `https://<heroku-domain>.herokuapp.com/slack/events`